 contact us or write a comment on this post

 Causes Of Major Substation Types of equipment And Remedial Measures Failures

-This section briefly describes the probable causes of failure of major substation equipment viz.
+This section briefly describes the probable causes of failure of significant substation equipment viz.
 Power Transformers, Reactors, Circuit Breaker, Instrument Transformers, Surge Arrestors, etc., and remedial measures taken to prevent such failures.

 This section briefly covers the maintenance practices/techniques being adopted by the power utilities for switchgear pieces of equipment installed in EHV/HV stations.
-However, in the present scenario, competitive market utilities are under tremendous pressure to bring down the maintenance costs.
-This has led to the adoption of condition-based monitoring rather than conventional based scheduled maintenance.
+However, competitive market utilities are under tremendous pressure to bring down maintenance costs in the present scenario.
+This has led to the adoption of condition-based monitoring rather than conventional scheduled maintenance.
 The frequency of the condition-based maintenance is fixed based on the type of equipment and its previous history.
 Tests or measurements are carried out to determine the condition of the equipment.
 It is the general experience of practically all the utilities that most of the equipment doesn’t show any abnormality during scheduled maintenance and there is no guarantee that the equipment shall not fail before the next scheduled maintenance.
 Thus, the scheduled maintenance efforts are in vain as well as costly because of shut-down time and manpower costs.
 Hence modern condition-based techniques are being adopted which are designed to continuously monitor the function parameters and also assess the deterioration of the components before a mal-operation occurs.

 Maintenance of Transformers and Reactors

 The techniques/procedures being adopted for both preventive maintenance and condition-based monitoring in respect of EHV transformers and reactors are briefly discussed in this section.